datagrok-ai/public/help/datagrok/concepts/concepts.md

 import TabItem from '@theme/TabItem';
 ```

-These core concepts represent the foundational elements of the Datagrok
+These concepts are foundational in Datagrok:
-platform:

 ### Platform